Spiced Cranberry Hot Toddy Recipe

 We meandered through the trees and goofed off a bit.
 I even took a moment to practice my gift with the very long measuring pole: balancing things on my nose.
 There’s never a dull moment as long as there is something to balance on my nose.

 After about thirty minutes of trekking, comparing and measuring we found the one.
-The owner’s grandson cut it for us and we dragged it down the hill (that part was real easy).
+Record time for The Johnson Family.
+The owner’s grandson cut it for us then we lugged it down the hill (that part was real easy).

 We left with a great tree and better memories.
 It was a fun day for sure.